Online Multi Camera-IMU Calibration: Experimental Results

 \subsection{Multi-Camera EKF Results without Visual Overlap}

-A nice feature of this structure of Kalman filter for calibrating multiple cameras is that there is no presumption of overlapping fields of view or visibility of fiducials throughout the calibration procedure.
-In fact, we show experimentally that cameras facing opposing directions still lead to convergent calibrations to nominally correct values when at some point throughout the calibration procedure the cameras are shown the fiducial marker.
-A selection of the results of such an experiment are shown in \cref{fig:DualCam_Y_NoOverlap} where the y-axis shows convergence and each camera converges separately when the fiducial is within its own field of view.
-Moreover, because the separate cameras are rigidly linked and are each correlated with the IMU, we see the interesting result that a camera not currently looking at the fiducial marker may still experience a reduction in uncertainty due to the measurements of a separate camera.
+A nice feature of this structure of Kalman filter for calibrating multiple cameras is that there is no presumption of overlapping fields of view or visibility of targets throughout the calibration procedure.
+In fact, we show experimentally that cameras facing opposing directions still lead to convergent calibrations to nominally correct values when at some point throughout the calibration procedure the cameras are shown the calibration target.
+A selection of the results of such an experiment are shown in \cref{fig:DualCam_Y_NoOverlap} where the y-axis shows convergence and each camera converges separately when the target is within its own field of view.
+Moreover, because the separate cameras are rigidly linked and are each correlated with the IMU, we see the interesting result that a camera not currently looking at the calibration target may still experience a reduction in uncertainty due to the measurements of a separate camera.